- Director: Paul Schrader

 - Accolades: Shown at 1985 Cannes Film Festival

 - Where to Watch: Stream with subscription on The Criterion Channel, buy or rent on Amazon Video and Apple TV

 The latest film from director Paul Schrader, The Card-Counter, starring Oscar Isaac, is being released today in at least some theaters.
 Schrader has, throughout his career, found his niche in focusing on highly flawed male central characters who take direct action, rather than just talking about what they’re going to do, starting with his screenplay credits on Taxi Driver and Raging Bull.
 Schrader then moved into directing with 1978’s Blue Collar, and has had an ongoing career in both capacities up through the present day.
-In 2017, his First Reformed (in which Ethan Hawke plays a priest faced with various unfortunate realities) became one of those movies I kept hearing critics bring up as the best of the year, but was not actually seen by anyone I know or ever noticed by me as even being in theaters.
+In 2017, his First Reformed (in which Ethan Hawke plays a Christian minister faced with various unfortunate realities) became one of those movies I kept hearing critics bring up as the best of the year, but was not actually seen by anyone I know or ever noticed by me as even being in theaters.

 Perhaps Schrader’s most acclaimed directing effort to date was 1985’s Mishima: A Life in Four Chapters.
 It is pretty much entirely in Japanese, stars Japanese actors, and was filmed in Japan (Schrader’s wife, Chieko, spoke Japanese as a first language and both helped translate the script and translated for Schrader on set).
 However, partly because of opposition from the widow of the film’s subject, the author Yukio Mishima, as well as various other Japanese rightist groups, the film has never been shown in theaters in Japan, which would seem to be the primary market for it.
 For this reason, Mishima became something of a financial disaster, but it has certainly endured in cinemaphile circles.